wp-plugins/spatialmatch-free-lifestyle-search/readme.txt

 * Go to your WordPress admin &quot;Dashboard&quot; area and select the *Plugins* item from the left side menu.
 Click on the *Add New* button near the top of the page  (next to the page title *Plugins*).

-* If you haven’t already downloaded the plugin from the wordpress.org site, search for &quot;spatialmatch&quot; in the *Search Plugins* box.
+* If you haven't already downloaded the plugin from the wordpress.org site, search for &quot;spatialmatch&quot; in the *Search Plugins* box.
 Otherwise click the *Upload* link and locate the *SpatialMatch.zip* plugin file in that you previously saved to your computer.

 * Click the *Install Now* link to begin installing the plugin.